NishanHe/CrimePrediction/README.md

 Using criminal data in San Francisco from Kaggle, predicting criminal and crime type possibilities

 ## Source
-Problem descriptin and dataset from [San Francisco](https://www.kaggle.com/c/sf-crime) Target variable: Category (type of crime)
+Problem descriptin and dataset from [San Francisco Crime Classification Competition](https://www.kaggle.com/c/sf-crime)

+Target variable: Category (type of crime)

 ## Method used